-Uncontrolled coasting does not occur with PDS model vehicles because the PDS controls the top speed of the vehicle while moving down hill.
-However, the PDS is not a substitute for the service brake which should be used to control the speed of the vehicle.
+Uncontrolled coasting does not occur because the controller limits the top speed of the vehicle while moving down hill.
+However, this is not a substitute for the service brake which should be used to control the speed of the vehicle.

-Some PDS models are equipped with a feature (pedal-up braking) which slows the vehicle's speed when the accelerator pedal is released.
+Some models are equipped with a feature (pedal-up braking) which slows the vehicle's speed when the accelerator pedal is released.